 General and administrative expenses consist primarily of personnel costs including salary, bonus, employee-benefits and share-based compensation, costs incurred in development and protection of intellectual property, professional service fees, and other general overhead and facility costs, (including rent) depreciation and amortization.
 If we are able to obtain additional funding, we expect our general and administrative expenses to increase substantially for the foreseeable future as we increase our administrative function to support the growth of the business and its continued research and development activities.

 Other (Expense) Income

-Other (expense) income consists primarily of interest expense on our Debentures and changes in the fair value of our financial instruments.
+Other (expense) income consists primarily of interest expense on our Debentures, changes in the fair value of our financial instruments and the gain on extinguishment of our convertible debt and derivative liability.

 Result of Operations